 • Total Additional Cashflow Boost = $50,000 ($12.5K + $12.5K + $12.5K + $12.5K).

 • Total Cashflow Boost received = $100,000.

 Monthly Activity Statement Lodger: Example #2

-Eligibility for the cashflow boosts is denied if you have entered into a scheme to become entitled or increasing the amount of the cashflow boosts (such as restructuring your business or increasing wages paid in a particular month to maximise the cashflow boost amount).
+Eligibility for the cash flow boosts is denied if you have entered into a scheme to become entitled or increase the amount of the cash flow boosts (such as restructuring your business or increasing wages paid in a particular month to maximise the cashflow boost amount).

 The Federal Government will provide support to small and medium businesses with cashflow difficulties through a “Coronavirus SME Guarantee Scheme”.
 This will improve a business’ access to funding by enhancing a lenders’ willingness and ability to provide credit.

 Small and medium businesses with a turnover of up to $50 million will be eligible to receive these loans.

 The Federal Government will provide eligible lenders with a 50% guarantee for the loans with the below terms: